Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models: Systematic Analysis

 \subsection{Overall Analysis}

 Table~\ref{table:baseline} displays the overall results of jailbreaking for latent jailbreak prompts.
-We define the trustworthiness metric as

-where $P_\mathrm{J}$ and $P_\mathrm{R}$ denote the success rates of jailbreaking and following the explicit normal instruction, respectively.

-For prompt type P1, among the models tested, ChatGLM2-6B is found to be the most vulnerable to latent jailbreak prompt attacks, with the highest attack success rate of 75.3\%.
-BELLE-7B-2M performes relatively better with a 50.4\% attack success rate.
-While ChatGPT outperformes the former two models in generating safe responses, it still exhibites a considerable amount of unsafe model behaviors.
+Among the tested models, ChatGLM2-6B is found to be the most vulnerable to latent jailbreak prompt attacks for prompt type P1, with the highest attack success rate of 75.3\%.
+BELLE-7B-2M performs relatively better, with a 50.4\% attack success rate.
+While ChatGPT outperforms the former two models in generating safe responses, it still exhibits a considerable amount of unsafe model behaviors.

-Furthermore, Figure~\ref{fig:statistics} presents more visually appealing results related to text safety and robustness.
-Although ChatGPT generates the most safe responses, it still struggles with following explicit normal instructions, exhibiting over-refusal and resulting in the lower robust output.
+Furthermore, Figure~\ref{fig:statistics} presents visually appealing results related to text safety and output robustness.
+Although ChatGPT generates a maximum number of safe responses, it still struggles with following explicit and normal instructions, exhibiting over-refusal and resulting in lower output robustness.
 BELLE-7B-2M demonstrates optimal instruction-following capability.
-ChatGLM2-6B performes worst in terms of safety and robustness, especially for zero robust output.
+On the other hand, ChatGLM2-6B performs the worst in terms of safety and robustness, especially yielding zero pieces of robust output.